Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/09_AUDITS_AND_REPORTS/MODS_API_SECURITY_AND_INTEGRATION_SUMMARY.md

 ### Problem Identified

 The verify handler was calculating the hash on the **encrypted** file from R2, but during upload, the hash is calculated on the **decrypted** content.
 This meant:
-- Upload: Hash calculated on decrypted content -> stored
+- Upload: Hash calculated on decrypted content and stored
-- Verify: Hash calculated on encrypted content -> never matches!
+- Verify: Hash calculated on encrypted content and never matches!

 ### Solution Implemented